calc84maniac/tiboyce/README.md

 *   Scaling mode: Choose the display mode.
     *   No scaling: Displays pixel-accurate and has slightly better performance, but appears small.
     *   Fullscreen: Fills the screen, but has a squished aspect ratio and uses interlaced scan.
-*   Scaling type: Choose the scaling method to use for fullscreen mode.
+*   Scaling method: Choose the method of upscaling to use for fullscreen mode.
+    *   Nearest: Nearest-neighbor upscaling, pixels are sharp but appear unevenly sized.
+    *   Linear: Linear upscaling with flicker-based blending, more consistent pixel size but runs slightly slower.
+*   Scale tracking: Choose the type of scale tracking to use for fullscreen mode.
-    *   Static: The same horizontal lines on the screen are always doubled.
+    *   Static: The same horizontal lines on the screen are always expanded.
 This appears consistent but may cause shimmering effects when scrolling vertically.
-    *   Scrolling: Attempts to double the same lines relative to the game's scrolling background.
+    *   Scrolling: Attempts to expand the same lines relative to the game's scrolling background.
 This reduces scrolling artifacts but may cause sudden shifts.
 *   Skin display: Choose whether to display a skin in no scaling mode.
 Requires the `TIBoySkn.8xv` file.
 *   Frameskip type: Choose the type of frameskip.
     *   Auto: Skip up to N frames as needed, or fewer if there is enough processing time.
 Always skips N frames when turbo mode is active.
     *   Manual: Always skip N frames, so 1 of every N+1 frames is rendered.
     *   Off: Never skip frames.
 May cause lag depending on the game.
 *   Frameskip value: Choose the value of N described above, from 0 to 9.
 Ignored if frameskip is off.
-*   Speed display: Choose when to show an indicator of the percentage of actual game speed.
-    *   Never: Never display.
-    *   Turbo: Display when turbo mode is active.
-Note this may be below 100% if the game cannot be emulated at full speed.
-    *   Slowdown: Display when turbo mode is active, or when running below 100% speed.
-    *   Always: Always display.
-*   Message display: Choose whether to display emulator message overlays, for example when a save state is loaded.
 *   GB palette selection: Chooses GBC-style colorization options to apply to original Game Boy games.
     *   Default: Use the official palette for a game as a GBC would select.
 If no official palette exists, reverts to Classic.
     *   Classic: Use a green-ish palette to evoke the feel of an original Game Boy.